pallets-eco/wtforms/docs/faq.rst

 What versions of Python are supported?
 --------------------------------------

-WTForms supports Python versions 2.5 and up.
-Presently (as of December 2011), Python 3.x is not officially supported, but the development version has made headway on this.
-We expect the upcoming 1.0 release to fully support Python 3 using the '2to3' tool.
+WTForms supports Python 2.6-2.7 and 3.2+ with a single codebase.
+Without 2to3 tool.

 How can I contribute to WTForms?